-In the early 2000s St Helens became known as “The Entertainers,” playing a less structured, heads-up brand of rugby that relied on quick ruck speed and moments of individual brilliance.
-Keiron Cunningham, Sean Long, Paul Wellens, Leon Pryce and Jamie Lyon produced late-game comebacks and spectacular plays under Ian Millward and later Daniel Anderson.
-Their treble and 2006 BBC Sports Personality Team of the Year award underlined how compelling attacking rugby can be.
+In the early 2000s St Helens earned the ‘Entertainers’ tag by embracing a freer, instinctive style.
+Under coaches Ian Millward and Daniel Anderson, the team relied on rapid ruck speed and individual creativity.
+Keiron Cunningham, Sean Long, Paul Wellens, Leon Pryce and Jamie Lyon produced memorable comebacks and spectacular moments, a period capped by a treble and the 2006 BBC Sports Personality Team of the Year award.

-In 2026 referees have pushed for a quicker ruck and generally faster play.
-That change will favour teams built for speed and expansive attack, while others may struggle to adapt.
-By October we’ll know whether Hull KR can sustain their breakthrough, another new name will join the trophy roll, or a traditional power reclaims dominance as Super League marks 30 years.
+Referees in 2026 have pushed for a quicker ruck and generally faster play, a change that should favour teams built for speed and expansive attack while putting pressure on sides rooted in slower, control-first approaches.
+By the end of the season we will see if Hull KR can sustain their breakthrough, if another newcomer claims a title, or if one of the traditional powers reasserts dominance as Super League marks its 30th year.

-2026 Super League — key dates and what to look out for
+2026 Super League — key dates and what to watch

-– Super League’s 30th birthday: Thu Mar 26 — Castleford Tigers v Bradford Bulls, 8pm (Sky Sports)
+– Super League 30th birthday: Thu Mar 26 — Castleford Tigers v Bradford Bulls, 8pm (Sky Sports)

 – Rivals Round: April 3–5